 No one has favorited this theater yet

-The Theatre Royal originally opened in 1866, designed by George J. Smith, and parts of this structure survive, although much was altered in a 1912 rebuild.
-It was used as a cinema from the early part of the 20th century up until 1932, never converting to sound films.
-From 1935 it was leased to an amateur theatre group – there is a covenant in place preventing them from exhibiting films.
+Originally opened in 1866 as the Lyceum Theatre, designed by George J. Smith.
+By around 1870 it was re-named Theatre Royal.
+Parts of this structure survive, although much was altered in a 1912 rebuild.
+It was used as a cinema from the early part of the 20th century.
+Around 1930 it was equipped with a Western Electric(WE) sound system.
+From around 1945 it was leased to an amateur theatre group - there is a covenant in place preventing them from exhibiting films.

 Inside, the original horseshoe balcony and an upper balcony were removed in 1912 and replaced with the present single flat fronted balcony.